Sperm Donor Program

 Flinders Fertility Donors

-If you don’t know someone prepared to be a donor, we can help you locate one.
+If you don’t know someone prepared to be a donor, Flinders Fertility can provide a clinic recruited Donor.

 Flinders Fertility has a number of local sperm donors on file who recognise the gift they can offer, and who donate their sperm specifically to help achieve a pregnancy.

 All the donors on our database have been assessed and screened.
 See our Who Can Be A Sperm Donor? section below for further information.

 If you wish to access profiles of Flinders Fertility recruited donors then please either call our Sperm Donor Coordinator on (08) 8155 5333 or email at firstname.lastname@example.org for further information.

 We also have overseas donor sperm available, as Flinders Fertility has an agreement with the Seattle Sperm Bank for the supply of sperm.

 For any special donor requests please contact our Sperm Donor Coordinator on (08) 8155 5333 or email at email@example.com.

 Bring Your Own Donor